This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • What are the symptoms of hepatitis A?

 Symptoms usually occur 2-4 weeks after being exposed, therefore you may start to feel ill when you are back home after your trip.
-Fever, general feeling of being unwell, loss of appetite, diarrhoea, nausea, discomfort in the abdomen, dark-coloured urine and jaundice (yellowing of the skin and whites of the eyes).1
+Fever, flu-like symptoms (such as tiredness, headache and muscle pains), diarrhoea, nausea, discomfort in the abdomen, dark-coloured urine and jaundice (yellowing of the skin and whites of the eyes) are all potential symptoms of hepatitis A.3,4

 • How serious is hepatitis A?

 In most cases, hepatitis A is not serious.
 People usually get better within a few months and suffer no long-term effects3.
-In rare cases, hepatitis can cause life-threatening complications such as liver failure, especially for the elderly and those with pre-existing liver problems.3
+In rare cases, hepatitis can cause life-threatening complications such as liver problems, especially for the elderly.3,4

 • Can I prevent getting hepatitis A?